 Burt-Stark Mansion 400 North Main Street Abbeville

-Varina, the Confederate President Jefferson Davis’ wife, had arrived at Major Armistead Burt’s elegant Abbeville home in mid-April with her family in tow.
+Varina, Confederate President Jefferson Davis’ wife, had arrived at Major Armistead Burt’s elegant Abbeville home in mid-April with her family in tow.
 She stayed with the Burts for a little more than a week before continuing their journey into Georgia.
-On May 2nd, Jefferson Davis arrived in Abbeville, stopping by a small cabin on the edge of town, Davis asked for a drink of water from the lady of the house.
+On May 2nd, Jefferson Davis arrived in Abbeville.
+Stopping by a small cabin on the edge of town, Davis asked for a drink of water from the lady of the house.
 As he drank, a small child wandered across the porch towards him.
-The lady pointed at the child, “Ain’t you President Davis.”
-After he answered in the affirmative the lady nodded at the child, “he’s named for you.”
+The woman asked, “Ain’t you President Davis?”
+After he answered in the affirmative, the woman nodded at the child, “he’s named for you.”

 Producing a small gold coin from his pocket, Davis handed it to the woman saying, “Please keep this for him and tell him about it when he’s old enough.”
 Davis whispered to Postmaster General John H. Reagan and told him that that was the last coin he had to his name.

 Soon after, Davis took up residence at the Burt home where his wife had stayed previously.
 Later that afternoon, the remaining cabinet met in the parlor.
-It was there that Davis responded, “all is indeed lost,” conceding to the fact that the Confederacy was lost.
+It was there that Davis responded, “all is indeed lost,” conceding to the loss of the Confederacy.

-The mansion, has been preserved as a museum and due to the nature of the final meeting of the Confederate cabinet is now listed as a National Historic Landmark.
-Though very little spiritual had been witnessed in the mansion, due to the numerous other hauntings in Abbeville, it was decided to allow a paranormal investigation team to investigate the home in 2007.
+The mansion has been preserved as a museum, and due to the nature of the final meeting of the Confederate cabinet is now listed as a National Historic Landmark.
+Though very little paranormal activity had been witnessed in the mansion, due to the numerous other hauntings in Abbeville it was decided to allow a paranormal investigation team to investigate the home in 2007.
 According to John Boyanoski’s description of the investigation in his More Ghosts of Upstate South Carolina, the team came away with a great deal of evidence.